Aishwarya-swain/genome-assembly-downloader/README.md

 This repository contains two Python script that automatically downloads genome assembly files (FASTA, GTF, CDS, and protein) from NCBI using a list of GCA or GCF accession numbers.

-##download_assemblies.py: Accepts a list of NCBI GCA/GCF accession IDs with genome assembly ID
+download_assemblies.py: Accepts a list of NCBI GCA/GCF accession IDs with genome assembly ID <br>
-##genome_downloader.py: A updated script which accepts only list of NCBI GCA/GCF accession IDs
+genome_downloader.py: An updated script which accepts only list of NCBI GCA/GCF accession IDs
 ## Features
 - Constructs the correct FTP path using accession format
 - Downloads `.fna`, `.faa`, `.gtf`, and `.cds_from_genomic.fna` files